David-again/ATC-Update-Rate-Statistics/Documentation/DesignDoc.md

 ## Appendices
 Currently, this section is intentionally blank
 >Thank you for taking the time to review my work.
-I hope to hear from you soon!
+I hope to hear from you soon, eager to answer any questions!
 (c) 2022 David Ogunbanjo
 d.ogunbanjo@yahoo.com